osCmax/oscmax2/branches/michael_s/rc4/trunk/README_osCMax_2_0.txt

 If you have problems logging in or the login screen simply refreshes when you enter the above credentials, it is NOT a bug with the software, you simply have not installed the software correctly.
-There are about 200 posts at osCDox.com that deal with this issue, please do a search and read before posting.

-osCMax v2.0 is a major update to the v1.7 release.
-There are an immense number of upgrades, updates, patches, fixes, and new mods included.
-While we have taken great pains to test the features, there is no way we can test every possible configuration.

 As in any complex and powerful software package, there will most likely be bugs or problems with certain configurations.
 We have set up a bug reporting and tracking center, as well as discussion forums for the purpose of tracking and fixing any bugs.

-Please join the community at http://oscdox.com and visit http://bugtrack.oscmax.com.
+Please join the community at http://www.oscmax.com and visit http://bugtrack.oscmax.com.
 Consider becoming an active participant in the development and improvement of osCMax.

 ================================================================